Urinary Tract Ultrasound Scan

 - No GP referral is required

 - Only £149

 - Book Online or over the phone

-Urinary tract or water works problems are very common affecting both sexes.
+Urinary tract or waterworks problems are very common, affecting both sexes.
 Kidney stones can cause immerse pain and blood in the urine.
-Kidney stones can stop the kidneys from draining in the bladder by blocking the ureters resulting in what is called hydronephrosis.
-If hydronephrosis is left untreated can result in scaring and other significant problems with your kidneys.
+Kidney stones can stop the kidneys from draining to the bladder by blocking the ureters, resulting in what is called hydronephrosis.
+If hydronephrosis is left untreated, it can result in scarring and other significant problems with your kidneys.

-In ideal circumstances diagnosis and proper treatment/management of the symptoms should be accomplished as soon as possible but the long NHS waiting list can cause unnecessary pain and distress.
-This why our clients take personal responsibility of their health and choose a private ultrasound scan with us.
+In ideal circumstances, diagnosis and proper treatment/management of the symptoms should be accomplished as soon as possible, but the long NHS waiting list can cause unnecessary pain and distress.
+This is why our clients take personal responsibility of their health and choose a private ultrasound scan with us.